br1tney5pear5/mglsl/README.md

 MGLSL also provides simple interface to notify user app about changes in module files on disk, reload modified modules and reassemble the shader.

-**Most importantly, MGLSL is a handy platform to implement automatic C++ to GLSL struct reflection, automatic uniform binding or live shader reloading in rendering applications.**
+MGLSL seems also like a handy platform to implement automatic C++ to GLSL struct reflection, automatic uniform binding or live shader reloading in rendering applications.

 Previous draft of this library written in C++:  https://www.github.com/kcpikkt/modular-glsl
 ## DEPENDENCIES